dbarzin/mercator/docs/bpmn.md

-# BPMN 2.0 Module
+# BPMN 2.0

 ## Introduction

-The BPMN (Business Process Model and Notation) module, available in the Enterprise version of Mercator, allows you to create, edit, and visualize business process diagrams according to the BPMN 2.0 standard.
+The BPMN (Business Process Model and Notation) module allows you to create, edit, and visualize business process diagrams according to the BPMN 2.0 standard.

 This module offers complete integration with information system mapping, enabling you to link